Allergies - What Are They and How Can You Reduce Your Symptoms?

 - Wash your bedding at least once a week in hot water (130°F), or use a laundry detergent that can remove dust mites in any wash temperature.
 If you would prefer to use your own detergent, then do so with a laundry additive designed to remove dust mites in any wash temperature.

 - Dehumidify where dust mites or mold are a problem.
-Both of these allergens thrive in high humidity environments, so reducing humidity will help to reduce their growth and your allergy symptoms.
+Both of these allergens thrive in high humidity environments, so reducing humidity with a dehumidifier will help to reduce their growth and your allergy symptoms.

 - Clean your home with your allergies in mind.
 In addition to the steps above, choose specially formulated cleaning products that won’t aggravate your allergies.
 If you are sensitive to fragrances, choose products that are fragrance free.
 If you have sensitive skin, choose products with ingredients that won’t aggravate delicate skin conditions.